-1. What is the likely impact on equality of opportunity for those affected by this policy, for each of the Section 75 equality categories (minor/ major/none) Section 75 category Details of policy impact Level of impact? minor/major/none Religious belief There will be a minor impact on all service users, whatever their religion or if they have no religious belief.
+likely impact on equality of opportunity for the hof the Section 75 equality categories (minor Section 75 category Details of policy impact Level of impact? minor/major/none Religious belief There will be a minor impact on all service users, whatever their religion or if they have no religious belief.
 Minor - positive People of particular religions who do not currently access or use Council run cemeteries may be more encouraged to do so if they can access comprehensive information that suggests their needs will be met.
 Political opinion There is likely to be a minor impact on all service users including people of different political opinions and none.
 Minor - positive Racial group There is likely to be a minor impact on people from minority racial groups if it is clearly communicated that their needs will be met.
 Minor - positive